-Iraq profile - timeline - BBC News
+Iraq profile

 2006 February onwards - A bomb attack on an important Shia shrine in Samarra unleashes a wave of sectarian violence in which hundreds of people are killed.

-2006 November - Iraq and Syria restore diplomatic relations after nearly a quarter century.
+2006 November - Iraq and Baathist Syria restore diplomatic relations after nearly a quarter century.

-More than 200 die in car bombings in the mostly Shia area of Sadr City in Baghdad, in the worst attack on the capital since the US-led invasion of 2003.

 Saddam executed